 As the days grow shorter and the air becomes crisp, Ontario transforms into a breathtaking canvas of vibrant hues of reds, oranges, and yellows.
-As an outdoorsy person, this is the perfect time to explore Ontario’s stunning landscapes and to immerse yourself in the beauty of fall.
-Whether hiking, biking, or simply enjoying a scenic drive, here are some of the best places to see fall colours in Ontario.
+As an outdoorsy person, this is the perfect time to explore Ontarioโs stunning landscapes and to immerse yourself in the beauty of fall.
+Whether hiking, biking, or simply enjoying a scenic drive through a spectacular autumn display, here are some of the best places to see fall colours in Ontario.

 Before you start your Ontario road trip, be sure to check out the Ontario Parks fall colour report for the updated foliage map.
-Mid-October is when peak fall colours set in.
+Mid-October is when peak fall colours set in, making it the ideal time for fall photography, outdoor activities, and enjoying a warm pumpkin spice beverage.

 Spread the Love